hellozhuo/dgc/README.md

 ## Training and Evaluation

-Remove `--evaluate xxx.tar` to Train, otherwise to Evaluate (the trained models can be downloaded through the following links)
+Remove `--evaluate xxx.tar` to Train, otherwise to Evaluate (the trained models can be downloaded through the following links or [baidunetdisk](https://pan.baidu.com/s/17BqJ4slwwNxRydj9RBT8yQ) (code: 9dtn))

 (condensenet with dgc on ImageNet, pruning rate=0.75, heads=4, ***top1=25.4, top5=7.8***)